bsebhat/bsebhat.github.io/content/labs/04-pfsense/01-create-lan-network.md

  </network>
 ```

-This doesn't define `LAN` as providing DNS or DHCP services.
-It's basically just a network switch.
-I'll have the `pfsense` server provide those.
-It just has a name, IP address, and netmask.
+This doesn't define `LAN` as providing DNS or DHCP services, unlike the `default` network created by libvirt.
+If `default` acts like a switch/router, this `LAN` is more like a simple switch.
+VMs can communicate with each other on it.

+You can see from the XML definition that I just gave it a name, IP address, and netmask.
 The IP address and netmask configure the network switch so that VMs using the IPv4 addresses ranging from `192.168.1.1` to `192.168.1.254` will be able to communicate with each other on this network.
+After I define it with the `virsh net-define` command, it will be given a randomly generated UUID and MAC address, and a new virtual bridge will be created.

+I'll have the `pfsense` server connected to this `LAN` isolated network, providing the DHCP, DNS, and gateway services.
+It will manage what comes in and out of this isolated network.

 #### virsh net-define LAN.xml
 I list of current virtual networks: